 You’ll have to work to train them Dachshund to stop barking and keep it under control in most cases.

 “You will never need another doorbell.
 Earmuffs, perhaps, but no doorbell.” – Deci, Dachshund owner

 “They’re big barkers.
 They bark and bark and bark and then bark some more.
 This is largely hardwired since they were bred to trap prey underground and then bark until the hunters could find them and dig them out.”
 Kay, Dachshund owner

-Be prepared to meet some resistance if you expect them to go walking in the rain (including going out to go potty) and to shovel a path of snow for them in the back yard.
+Be prepared to meet some resistance if you try walking them in the rain (including going out to go potty) and be prepared to shovel a path if there is snow in your back yard.
 That being said, I am a huge proponent of NOT letting them refuse to go out in inclement weather.